 Students explore the structure of the United States government, meet with specialists, and participate in exercises such as writing bills and mock Congress.
 U.S. Government takes place during the January Experiential Term, which offers students the opportunity to travel to Washington, D.C. to visit museums, tour national monuments, and meet with legislators and lobbyists.

 Students explore world literature through various themes.
 Literature is seen as a tool to empathize with the under-represented, to develop sensitivity for cultural diversity, and to showcase universal truths.

 Students explore the concepts of nation and state in relation to nationalist and independence movements in the Americas, Africa, Asia, and post-1945 Central and Eastern Europe.
 Students develop their ability to analyze and recognize the approximation of truth in history through research methods.

 Students continue to explore cultural constructs and contemporary issues.
 While continuing to learn and practice language skills at a more advanced level, students become aware of the similarities and differences between their own culture and that of their studies.

 Mathematics continues to be differentiated, offering individualized courses of study designed for each student.
 Students may be working on concepts such as sets, numeric systems and radicals, trigonometry and statistics, and more advanced integration techniques.

 Students may choose to study one of three science tracks.
-Environmental systems and societies is taught in conjunction with biology, and students examine concepts ranging from population models, conservation, and biodiversity to the biochemistry of organic molecules.
+Environmental systems and societies is taught with an emphasis on biology, and students examine concepts ranging from population models, conservation, and biodiversity to the biochemistry of organic molecules.
 Chemistry students examine concepts ranging from chemical reactions and mechanisms to atomic theory.
 Physics students examine concepts ranging from gravitation, magnetic fields and force to stellar distances, luminosity and magnitude.